swetha-devops-platform/DevOps-Prerequisites-Concepts-/Module 5 - Bash Scripting /Variables.md

             echo $PATH - Executable search path
             echo $PWD  - Present working directory
             echo $SHELL - Current shell
+            echo $RANDOM - It gives any random Numbers echo &SECONDS - The number of seconds the Scripts Started echo &LINENO - Returns the current line number in bash scripts

 7. Exporting Variables - If you want a variable available to child processes: